enze-chen/enze-chen.github.io/resources.markdown

 Mobile is decent—you can see individual entries, but can't filter/search.

 - The dense text/colors can be <span style="font-weight:500;color:#D1660F">overwhelming</span>, I know.
-_Do not_ look at every resource or be frozen—if nothing else, start with recs.
+So I repeat: _Do not_ look at every resource or be frozen by stress—if nothing else, start with recs.

 - I had to choose a _length scale_ (granularity), so you may have to do some further digging in a resource (e.g., MIT OCW, Khan Academy) to find precisely the knowledge you seek.